 Citrus fruits like orange and lemon are packed with Vitamin C, which is great for your skin.
-Their main store house of the vitamin, however, are their peels.
-Dry lemon and orange peels in the sun for a couple of days.
-This makes it easier for you to grind it into a fine powder.
+The main source of the vitamin content, however, is the peel of the fruit.
+Leave lemon and orange peels out to dry in the sun for a couple of days.
+This makes it easier for you to grind them into a fine powder.
 Combine the powder with oatmeal and add a couple teaspoons of olive oil.
 Be thorough with the mixing so that the ingredients are spread out more or less evenly throughout it.
 Use it to gently scrub your face for 10 minutes and then let it rest for 5 minutes before washing it off.
 This method works best on regular usage twice or thrice a week.

 It is a good habit to incorporate essential oils into your daily skincare routine.
 They are easily absorbed into the skin and each variety of oil is beneficial for a different set of skin problems.
 Lavender oil and tea tree oils possess anti-androgenic properties that prevent body hair growth.
 They are great for chin hair removal too and leave the underside of the skin feeling smooth as opposed to other forms of hair removal that cause roughness and cause the skin to break out.
 Prepare a solution comprising 1 teaspoon of lavender oil with 4 to 6 drops of tea tree oil.
 Dip a cotton ball into the solution and dab it onto the hairy areas of your face and neck.
 It should be allowed to sit uninterrupted on the skin for at least a couple of hours.